-- 4.3 Perfection for Promissory Notes, etc. What additional or different requirements for sale and perfection apply to sales of promissory notes, mortgage loans, consumer loans or marketable debt securities? - 1.
-Payment instruments.
-Receivables represented by way of bills of exchange (letras de cambio), promissory notes (pagarés) and other analogous securities supporting abstract means of payment

-(efectos cambiarios) may be transferred by means of the physical delivery of the security document, followed (in the case of negotiable bills of exchange and registered promissory notes) by an endorsement, that is, a written and signed transfer statement issued by the seller in the title itself.
+1. Payment instruments.
+Receivables represented by way of bills of exchange (letras de cambio), promissory notes (pagarés) and other analogous securities supporting abstract means of payment (efectos cambiarios) may be transferred by means of the physical delivery of the security document, followed (in the case of negotiable bills of exchange and registered promissory notes) by an endorsement, that is, a written and signed transfer statement issued by the seller in the title itself.
 Such means of transfer result in a full transfer of all rights attached to the relevant efecto cambiario, though not necessarily in a full transfer of the underlying receivable.

-The issuance and transfer of efectos cambiarios is regulated by a special law, is specifically excluded from the application of Regulation 593/2008 and may involve Stamp duty (please refer to question 9.3).
+The issuance and transfer of effctos cambiarios is regulated by a special law, is specifically excluded from the application of Regulation 593/2008 and may involve the accrual of stamp duty (please refer to question 9.3).

 2. Mortgage loans.
 The transfer of a single mortgage loan needs to be documented in a public document and registered with the relevant Property Registry.
 Otherwise, the transfer will be valid amongst the parties, but will not be effective vis-à-vis third parties and the foreclosure procedure may be severely limited.
 Similar requirements apply to the transfer of receivables secured with a chattel mortgage (hipoteca mobiliaria) or a pledge without displacement of possession (prenda sin desplazamiento de posesión).
+All the aforesaid transfers will generally involve the accrual of stamp duty (as the transfer is commonly documented by means of a public deed - escritura pública - that could potentially be recorded at a Spanish public registry).